David Peralta Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is fourth in MLB with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 9.8 K/9, the third-best in MLB.

-- The Cubs' 3.02 team ERA ranks fourth across all MLB pitching staffs.
+- The Cubs' 3.31 team ERA ranks fourth among all MLB pitching staffs.

-- The Cubs give up the second-fewest home runs in baseball (12 total, 0.7 per game).
+- Cubs pitchers combine to give up the seventh-fewest home runs in baseball (19 total, one per game).

-- Taillon makes the start for the Cubs, his fourth of the season.
-He is 0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched.
+- Stroman gets the start for the Cubs, his fifth of the season.
+He is 2-1 with a .75 ERA and 25 strikeouts in 24 2/3 innings pitched.

-- In his last time out on Sunday, the righty threw five scoreless innings against the Los Angeles Dodgers while surrendering two hits.
+- The right-hander last pitched on Wednesday against the Oakland Athletics, when he went six scoreless innings while giving up two hits.

-- The 31-year-old has amassed an ERA of 3.86, with 10.3 strikeouts per nine innings, in three games this season.
-Opponents have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.